-The majority of the garbage that enters the ocean each year is plastic—and here to stay.
-That’s because unlike other trash, the single-use grocery bags, water bottles, drinking straws, and yogurt containers, among eight million metric tons of the plastic items we toss (instead of recycle), won’t biodegrade.
+The majority of the garbage that enters the ocean each year is plastic—and it’s there to stay.
+That’s because, unlike other household trash, single-use grocery bags, water bottles, drinking straws, and yogurt containers don’t naturally biodegrade.

-Instead, they can persist in the environment for a millennium, polluting our beaches, entangling marine life, and getting ingested by fish and seabirds.
+Instead, these plastics can persist in the environment for a millennium, polluting our beaches, entangling marine life, and getting ingested by fish and seabirds.

 “We absolutely need to clean up the plastic that’s already in the ocean.
 It won’t go away by itself.

 But we do also need to make sure that no more plastic enters the oceans in the first place.
 These things should go hand in hand.”

 “When plastics do break down, they don’t biodegrade; rather, they break into increasingly smaller pieces, many of which end up in the oceans as microplastics that harm aquatic life and birds.”

 “Arctic Harp seal pup populations are declining as they are commercially hunted for oil and fur, and global warming causes the ice where pups are born to break up and melt.

 Now, these sweet and adorable pups face yet another human threat: oil spills.”